loveaj/loveaj.github.io/README.md

 Commit all staged changes to GitHub
 `git commit -am "commit message"`

-Github uses GitHub Actions to build and deploy. (see repo Settings > Pages)
+Github uses master as source for build

 Note that the local Jekyll build output in directory `_site` is not under source control, see `.gitignore`.